latex3/tagging-project/documentation/wtpdf/verbatim.md

 {% include youtube.html id="lhBjP2ZqUIY" width="medium" comment="verbatim mtable"%}

-* Each line is announced
+* Each line is announced.
 * Only one "spurious" math is announced in verbose modes.